Regional Academy

 Lunch Break

-This session will build on the previous discussion by focusing on the design and implementation of scalable, low-impact tourism products.
+Building on the previous session, this session will focus on case studies illustrating how cities translate these principles into practice.
 It will cover approaches for creating place-based experiences, integrating local communities and economic activities, and ensuring environmental sustainability.

 Site Visit